dagargo/overwitch/README.md

 fi
 ```

-With `rtirq-init` package installed I simply let the script reconfigure the priorities of IRQ handling threads.
-After, I run the audio related processes with real time priorities.
-This helps a lot to reduce latency and xruns.
+With `rtirq-init` package installed I simply let the script reconfigure the priorities of IRQ handling threads and then I run JACK, Overwitch and the desired applications.
+Notice that real time priorities are set by default so there is **no need** to set explicitely these.

 ```
 $ sudo /etc/init.d/rtirq start
-$ chrt -f -p 40 -a $(pidof jackd)
+$ jackd ...
-$ chrt -f -p 35 -a $(pidof overwitch)
+$ overwitch -b 8 -q 2 -d Digitakt
-$ chrt -f -p 30 -a $(pidof ardour-5.12.0)
+$ ardour
 ```

 Currently I'm using this RT kernel.
 You don't need an RT kernel but it will help even more to reduce latency and xruns.